 pick up enough physicians from the to enter the market.
 The effect that national market to compete in the a nationwide market for physicians local market for inpatient hospital would have on the anticompetitive services.
 But, the fact that physi- impact of exclusive cians may have a nationwide credentialing practices by dominant employment market does necessarily mean that a hospital ated on a case-by-case basis. challenging a dominant hospital in a particular geographic market can V. CONCLUSION attract physicians from across the nation.
-For instance an out-of-town The antitrust analysis of economic prospective physician candidate credentialing decisions would not may be deterred from joining the likely vary significantly from the staff of a hospital if another hospital relevant market analysis will more in the same geographic market has likely focus on the provision of medi- market power and has tied up all the cal services to patients and, there- other physicians in the region.
-But, fore, will more likely be deemed on the other hand, exclusive credenlocal or regional in scope, not tialing practices may also lead to fewer physician services and higher prices for those services, which The rival hospital may be able to could induce out-of-town physicians economic not hospitals would need to be evaluexisting framework as applied to peer-review credentialing decisions.
+For instance an out-of-town The antitrust analysis of economic prospective physician candidate credentialing decisions would not may be deterred from joining the likely vary significantly from the staff of a hospital if another hospital fewer physician services and higher prices for those services, which The rival hospital may be able to could induce out-of-town physicians economic not hospitals would need to be evaluexisting framework as applied to peer-review credentialing decisions.
 It does appear, however, that the subset of economic credentialing that conditions staff privileges on "loyalty oaths" or other commitments from physicians not to seek privileges at other hospitals may raise unique concerns under both Section 1 and Section 2 of the Sherman Act.
-In particular, the concern raised by these practices is that they may be part of an anticompetitive strategy by a dominant hospital with market power, or a conspiring group of physicians, attempting to foreclose competition in the market for inpatient hospital services, specialized physician services, by limiting rival hospitals' access to admitting physicians.
+In particular, the concern raised by these practices is that they may be part of an anticompetitive strategy by a dominant hospital with market power, or a conspiring group of physicians, attempting to foreclose competition in the market for inpatient hospital services, or specialized physician services, by limiting rival hospitals' access to admitting physicians.

-Economic Credentialing an Exclusionary Conduct Under the Sherman Act market for hospital services.
+Economic Credentialing an Exclusionary Conduct Under the Sherman Act cians have privileges.
+This trend to the facility in which they have a market for hospital services.

-By Mark J. Horoschak Womble Carlyle Sandridge & Rice, PLLC
+By Mark J. Horoschak\ Womble Carlyle Sandridge & Rice, PLLC